Dolma: Distribution

 In 2017, dolma making in Azerbaijan was included in the UNESCO Intangible Cultural Heritage Lists.
+According to historian William Pokhlebkin, Azerbaijani dolma was adopted from neighboring Armenian cuisine.

+The culture of tolma preparation and consumption is included in the intangible cultural heritage list of the Republic of Armenia.

 Variants

-There are many varieties of the zeytinyağlı (with olive oil) and sağyağlı (with clarified butter) dolmas.
-The zeytinyağlı dolmas are usually stuffed with rice and served cold with a garlic-yogurt sauce, but variations with meat based fillings are served warm, often with tahini or avgolemono sauce.
+There are many varieties of dolma with olive oil and clarified butter.
+The olive oil based dolmas are usually stuffed with rice and served cold with a garlic-yogurt sauce, but variations with meat based fillings are served warm, often with tahini or avgolemono sauce.

 Stuffed vine leaves

-The origins of stuffed vine leaves are unknown.
+The origins of stuffed vine leaves, or sarma, are unknown.
 They can be made with meat or grain fillings, and served with garlic yogurt, tarbiya or sweet and sour sauces made with pomegranate syrup and sour cherries.
-They are known as dolmeh in Iran, dolmades in Greece, tolma in Armenia, yarpaq dolması in Azerbaijan and yebra in Syria.
-Egyptians call this main course mahshi (also spelled mashi or mashy). but traditionally, cabbage is used in the winter and vine leaves are used in the summer.
-Stuffed vine leaves without any meat, called yalancı dolma in Turkish, are served at room temperature.
+They are known as dolmeh in Iran, dolmades in Greece, koupepia in Cyprus, tolma sardu or terevor tolma in Armenia, yarpaq dolması in Azerbaijan, and yebra in Syria.
+Egyptians call it mahshi waraq enab (محشي ورق عنب), this version of dolma, or mahshi as it is called in Egypt, is typically eaten during the summer.
+Stuffed vine leaves without any meat, called yalanchi dolma in Turkish and Western Armenian, are served at room temperature.